 Continuing Education Opportunities for Counselors in West Virginia

-- West Virginia Licensed Professional Counselors Association: This organization promotes LPCs in West Virginia and offers opportunity for networking and advocacy through events such as its fall and spring conferences.
-It also provides continuing-education credit to counselors.
+- West Virginia Licensed Professional Counselors Association This organization promotes LPCs in West Virginia and offers opportunities for networking and advocacy through events such as its fall and spring conferences.
+It also provides continuing education opportunities.

-- First Choice: First Choice offers several addiction and mental health resources to West Virginians.
-The organization offers roles to counselors specializing in rehabilitation and substance abuse services.
+- First Choice First Choice offers several addiction and mental health resources to West Virginians.
+The organization also offers job opportunities for counselors specializing in rehabilitation and substance abuse services.

-- FMRS Health Systems, Inc.: This network of regional behavioral health service centers offers career opportunities for licensed counselors.
-The organization's services include child behavioral services, crisis intervention, and intellectual and developmental disabilities services.
-They also offer continuing-education options.
+- FMRS Health Systems, Inc. This network of regional behavioral health service centers offers career opportunities for licensed counselors.
+The organization's services include child behavioral services, crisis intervention, and intellectual and developmental disability services.
+It also offers continuing education opportunities.

-- Prestera Center: Prestera Center out of Huntington provides a wide range of behavioral health services, including residential services and outpatient services.
-The center offers career opportunities and continuing-education credits for LPCs.
+- Prestera Center Prestera Center — out of Huntington — provides a variety of behavioral health services, including residential and outpatient services.
+The center also offers career opportunities and continuing education credits for LPCs.

-- American Association for Marriage and Family Therapists: Founded in 1942, this organization provides a support network for marriage and family therapists through its job connection services, annual conference, and a minority fellowship program.
-The organization also offers continuing-education resources and advocates for the legal rights of couples and families.
+- American Association for Marriage and Family Therapists Founded in 1942, this organization provides a support network for marriage and family therapists through its job connection services, annual conference, and minority fellowship program.
+The organization also offers continuing education resources and advocates for the legal rights of couples and families.

-- American Counseling Association: This organization offers several resources to counselors nationwide, including an annual conference, continuing education opportunities, and its Journal of Counseling and Development.
-The organization's website offers helpful guides to recently licensed counselors searching for jobs.
-It also offer continuing-education courses through online webinars and podcasts.
+- American Counseling Association This organization offers several resources to counselors nationwide, including an annual conference, continuing education opportunities, and its Journal of Counseling and Development.
+The organization's website offers helpful guides to recently licensed counselors seeking employment.
+It also offers continuing education courses through online webinars and podcasts.

-- National Board of Certified Counselors: Established in 1962, the NCC offers certification, continuing-education, and career opportunities.
-The organization's website lists an index of licensure requirements for each state and contact information for each state's board of examiners.
+- National Board of Certified Counselors Established in 1962, NBCC offers certification, continuing education, and career opportunities.
+The organization's website features an index of licensure requirements for each state and contact information for each state's board of examiners.